Published Research – Vitamin K and Cardiac

 Willems BAG, Vermeer C, Reutelingsperger CPM, Schurgers LJ.
 The realm of vitamin K dependent proteins: shifting from coagulation toward calcification.
 Molec Nutri & Food Research.
 2014 Aug;58(8):1620-35.

 In the past few decades, vitamin K has emerged from a single-function "haemostasis vitamin " to a "multi-function vitamin".
 More than 14 proteins have been identified that depend on vitamin K and they fall into two groups; hepatic, which are involved in blood coagulation, and extrahepatic, which are involved with other bodily tissues outside of the liver.
 Proteins that depend on vitamin K are involved in pathological calcification.
 A deficiency of vitamin K entails the risk of soft tissue calcification and vascular disease.
-Research results suggest that the use of vitamin K is potentially beneficial in attenuating the progression of vascular calcification and several outcome trails are currently underway.
+Research results suggest that the use of vitamin K is potentially beneficial in attenuating the progression of vascular calcification and several outcome trials are currently underway.

 Demer LL, Bostrom KI.
 Editorial: Conflicting forces of warfarin and matrix Gla protein in the artery wall.
 Arteriosclerosis, Thrombosis and Vascular Biology.
 2015;35:9-10.